seqan/seqan3/doc/howto/write_a_view/index.md

 Some things to keep in mind for the implementation:
   * When defining a type template (like above), member **types** are not inherited implicitly (member functions are).
-  * Another reason "just inheriting" is not sufficient, is that some inherited functions return objects or references to the base type, not your type (which is required by the `std::ForwardIterator` concept).
+  * Another reason "just inheriting" is not sufficient, is that some inherited functions return objects or references to the base type, not your type (which is required by the `std::forward_iterator` concept).
   * If you choose to wrap the underlying iterator instead of inheriting, you will need to define and "forward" a few more member functions, but it's good practice and will help you understand the concept.
   * The `static_assert` will just return `true` or `false`, to get more detailed information on why your type does